- Joined

 How to Enable Audio on macOS [Clover/OpenCore]

-An EliteMacx86 Exclusive Guide - This guide covers implementation of Audio on macOS using Clover and OpenCore.Overview
+An EliteMacx86 Exclusive Guide - This guide covers the implementation of Audio on macOS using Clover and OpenCore.
+By following this guide, you'll be able to enable Audio on macOS using Clover or OpenCore Bootloader.
+This guide can be used for Desktops and Laptops.Overview

-This will enable on-board audio for desktop motherboards.
-This guide provides files and instructions for enabling native macOS AppleHDA Audio.
-This guide uses the AppleALC by vit9696 which is one of the easiest method to enable native audio without modifying original AppleHDA.
+Audio is an integral part of a computer and needs to be enabled.
+Normally, the Audio Codecs found on Non-Apple computers do not work OOTB when using OS X/macOS, unless its an USB Audio device.
+VoodooHDA was being used for a long time to enable the Audio on macOS.
+However, VoodooHDA was not the perfect solution for Audio and it had problems such as stuttering, and a low level of audio volume as compared to Windows/Linux.
+Some other methods include patching AppleHDA.
+With the introduction of AppleALC, it was much easier to enable Audio on OS X/macOS.
+AppleALC is one of the easiest methods to enable native audio without modifying the original AppleHDA.
 There are several other methods but this seems more reliable.
-If you follow any other method and unfortunately the audio doesn't works, it can be difficult to roll-back in order to follow the another method.
-This method is easy to roll-back and works after update.
+If you follow any other method and unfortunately the audio doesn't work, it can be difficult to roll back in order to follow another method.
+This method is easy to roll back and works after the update.
 Before using this guide, we recommend you to perform a clean installation of macOS.

 Requirements